 Pharmacists and pharmacy technicians, physician assistants, health diagnostic and treatment therapists, clinical laboratory scientists and technicians, and imaging professionals

-This series of quick reference guides from the CHCF California Health Care Almanac examines specific segments of the state’s health care workforce, focusing on pharmacists and pharmacy technicians, physician assistants, health diagnostic and treatment therapists, clinical laboratory scientists and technicians, and imaging professionals.
+This series of quick reference guides from the CHCF California Health Care Almanac examines the state’s health care workforce, focusing on pharmacists and pharmacy technicians, physician assistants, health diagnostic and treatment therapists, clinical laboratory scientists and technicians, and imaging professionals.

 Among the trends:

-- The number of physician assistants (PAs) in California grew 47% between 2001 and 2012.
-The Northern and Sierra region had more licensed PAs per capita than any other region in the state.
+- The number of physician assistants (PAs) in California grew 37% between 2012 and 2015.
+The Northern and Sierra region had more licensed PAs per capita than the rest of the state.

-- Between 2001 and 2012, California’s supply of clinical laboratory scientists declined by 15%, while the number of medical/clinical lab technicians rose 18%.
+- Between 2012 and 2015, California’s supply of clinical laboratory scientists remained stable while the number of medical/clinical lab technicians rose 11%.